Earnings are an estimate and cash is real!

 FY2012 annual report, page 28:

-An investor would appreciate that the data of LTB and STB shown in the summary balance sheet excludes the current maturity of long term borrowing (CMLTB).
+An investor would appreciate that the data of LTB and STB showed in the summary balance sheet excludes the current maturity of long term borrowing (CMLTB).
 This is because, in the summary balance sheet, the CMLTB is shown under other current liabilities.

 When an investor analyses the cash flow from financing activities of Filatex India Ltd, then she notices that the data of inflow from the borrowings of the company in FY2012 corresponds only to the inflow/increase calculated by the investor above using only the LTB and STB data from the summary balance sheet without factoring in the CMLTB.